 East Rockaway home prices are not only among the most expensive in New York, but East Rockaway real estate also consistently ranks among the most expensive in America.

-East Rockaway is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs, well above the national average.
-Overall, East Rockaway is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in East Rockaway who work in office and administrative support (15.21%), management occupations (12.63%), and teaching (10.35%).
+East Rockaway is a decidedly white-collar village, with fully 86.21% of the workforce employed in white-collar jobs, well above the national average.
+Overall, East Rockaway is a village of professionals, sales and office workers, and managers.
+There are especially a lot of people living in East Rockaway who work in office and administrative support (15.38%), sales jobs (11.22%), and management occupations (11.15%).

 In addition, East Rockaway is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are people who are both educated and wealthy, and thus tend to be older, richer, and more established than young professionals.
 "Urban sophisticates" is not just about being educated and well-off financially: it is a point of view and state of mind, one that you might call 'urbaneness'.
 But such people can and do regularly live in small towns, suburbs and rural areas, as well as in big cities.
 They read, support the arts and high-end shops, and love travel.

-One of the nice things about East Rockaway is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery or to enjoy waterfront activities.
+One of the nice things about East Rockaway is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The most common language spoken in East Rockaway is English.
 Other important languages spoken here include Spanish and Italian.